igor-baiborodine/kiroule.com/content/article/from-java-to-go-kicking-off-the-insurance-hub-transformation/index.md

 > * Though the original Java project was a proof of concept, I treat it as a production-ready
     system, maintained in a non-cloud-native environment.
 This approach better simulates real-world learning.
-> * As in most real-world scenarios, a complete greenfield rewrite isn't feasible.
-The system can't
+> * As in most real-world scenarios, a complete greenfield rewrite isn’t feasible.
+The system can’t
     simply be discarded and rebuilt from scratch.
 Instead, a phased migration strategy is the only way to ensure business continuity and reduce risk.

 #### A Tale of Two Architectures

-Understanding the "why" behind this migration starts with comparing where I began and where I’m headed.
+Understanding the “why” behind this migration starts with comparing where I began and where I’m headed.
 Here’s a high-level look at the existing Java-based system versus the modern Go-based target.
-This "before and after" view highlights the key shifts in technology, deployment, and operations.
+This “before and after” view highlights the key shifts in technology, deployment, and operations.

 **Current State**